PreReconciliationOwnerChecker

 Implement PreReconciliationOwnerChecker when:

-- ✅ The owner’s state can block all access to the child resource, including GET operations
+- ✅ The owner’s state can block child resource operations, causing them to fail

 - ✅ You want to avoid wasting API quota on operations that will definitely fail